 The most important thing to know is that breast implants are not meant to last forever.

 Some women are well aware of this, but it catches others by surprise.
 Just think about the wear and tear that the average breast implant will face over it’s lifetime... bouncing up and down while working out, being squeezed during intimacy with your significant other, and even the constant rubbing/movement caused by everyday movements.

 Really, when you think about it, breast implants go through quite a bit of wear and tear just in a normal day of life.

 As for the statistics from the FDA, breast implants have a rupture rate of around 1% per year.

 Personally, I think that’s pretty amazing and really shows how durable these medical devices are.

 The FDA also reports that 15% to 25% of women have some sort of revision surgery within 3 to 5 years of getting a breast augmentation.
-Almost all of these revisions are either from a complication called capsular contracture or from women wanting to upgrade to a bigger size from their original surgery—a pretty common occurrence, often called “Boobie Greed.”
+Almost all of these revisions are either from a complication called capsular contracture or from women wanting to upgrade to a bigger size from their original breast surgery—a pretty common occurrence, often called “Boobie Greed.”

-According to most surgeons, the majority of us can expect a solid 10 years from our augmentation before a redo starts becoming necessary.
+According to most plastic surgeons, the majority of us can expect a solid 10 years from our augmentation before a redo starts becoming necessary.
 For me, the bottom line is not to expect my procedure to last forever.
 One day I am going to need and/or want to get a revision for one reason or another, and knowing that day is coming will make it much easier to deal with when it arrives.